- Distinguish between spaces for group activities, privacy, storage, and display.

 - Design engaging and well-organized indoor environments for preschoolers.

-As discussed in the Introduction lesson, environments send powerful messages.
-A carefully planned environment can help preschoolers feel calm and secure, while at the same time, engaged and inquisitive.
+As discussed in Lesson One, environments send powerful messages.
+A carefully planned environment can help preschoolers feel calm and secure, while at the same time, engaged, and inquisitive.
 In the first lesson, we introduced general ideas to consider when designing environments for preschoolers, and key classroom interest areas that foster learning.
-However, when designing or redesigning your classroom space, it is also important to consider logistics, aesthetics, organization and the needs of all children in the space.
+However, when designing or redesigning your classroom space, it is also important to consider logistics, aesthetics, organization, and the needs of all children in the space.